 In the USA

 Use our site as-is.
-Most of the products featured in the Guide to Chodosh or on our site are made in the USA, so people in the USA must check all the Date Codes, or make sure that an item has “Yoshon” printed on the package.
+Most of the products featured on our site are made in the USA.
+Date Codes must be checked for all items made in USA, or be sure that the item has “Yoshon” printed on the package.

 For more information on reading Date Codes, visit our “Date Codes Explained” page.

-If products are made in another country, it will be listed in its title or a subtitle.
-If a plant in a specific city or state is imperative to a product’s yoshon status, it will be also be listed in its title or a subtitle.
+If products are made in another country, it will be listed in its title in parenthesis.
+If a plant in a specific city or state is imperative to a product’s yoshon status, it may also be listed in its title or in a note below.

 In the United Kingdom